firefly-iii/docs/new-docs/export/export.md

 * `--export-rules`.
 Creates a separate file with all your rules and some meta data.
 * `--export-bills`.
 Creates a separate file with all your bills and some meta data.
 * `--export-piggies`.
 Creates a separate file with all your piggy banks and some meta data.
 * `--export-transactions`.
-If you use any of the flags in this list, transactions **won't be exported** unless you explicitely say so.
+Creates a separate file with all your transactions and some meta data.

 If you add none of these flags, Firefly III will export nothing.